wearetheframers/frame-core-wip/docs/API/frame/services/context/execution_context_service.md

 ## Overview

 The ExecutionContextService is a crucial component in the Frame framework that provides a shared context for executing actions across different components of a Framer.
-It encapsulates various services and state information necessary for action execution.
+It encapsulates various services and state information necessary for action execution, improving modularity and consistency across the system.

 ## Key Features

 - Manages shared state across Framer components
 - Provides access to essential services (LLM, memory, EQ)
 - Facilitates consistent execution of actions
+- Improves modularity and testability of the system

 ## Usage